 - 3.1.
 The Executive Committee, at its meeting held on 22 September 2010, approved the implementation of an extended model for Corporate Asset Management from 2011.
 This included developing Asset Plans across a number of service areas, in line with CiPFA guidance, and summarised, under an overarching Corporate Asset Management Plan, which demonstrates how each area supports corporate objectives.
 The Service Areas are Property, Housing, ICT, Roads Infrastructure and Fleet. - 3.2.
-Within the Council, the Corporate Asset Management Plan (AMP) is reviewed annually and, being the Council's single largest asset group, the RAMP is a key component of the corporate document. - 3.3.
-The development of RAMPs across Scotland provides an excellent example of collaborative working across all thirty two Councils.
-A four year project, in which all Councils participated, was completed in 2016.
-The good progress achieved is now being developed further via a continuing Asset Management project in which all Scottish Councils are again participating. - 3.4.
-The main purpose of developing the RAMP is to:- - ensure the Council has a sound knowledge of the extent and condition of our main asset groups - understand where any knowledge gaps exist and consider how these might be addressed - understand the level of current investment on each asset group and the associated condition trend
+Within the Council the Corporate Asset Management Plan (AMP) is reviewed annually and, being the Council's single largest asset group, the RAMP is a key component of the corporate document. - 3.3.
+The development of RAMP's across Scotland provides an excellent example of collaborative working across all 32 councils.
+A 4 year project, in which all Councils participated, was completed in 2016.
+The good progress achieved is now being developed further via a successor project in which all Scottish Councils are again participating. - 3.4.
+The main purpose of developing the RAMP is to:- - Ensure we have a sound knowledge of the extent and condition of our main asset groups - Understand where any knowledge gaps exist and consider how these might be addressed - Understand the level of current investment on each asset group and the associated condition trend